maxime7770/ML-Competition/README.md

 The folder contains all the necessary code to create all the features and get the scores we had for submissions.

+The repository is not cleaned yet and will be cleaned in the future.

 # Authors